This post may contain affiliate links. Please read our disclosure policy.

 Recipe source: Hungry Girl Fast & Easy Cookbook (affiliate link)

-More Easy Healthy Low Calorie Chicken Salads Perfect for Weight Watchers:
+More Low Calorie Chicken Salads

-- Easy BBQ Ranch Chicken Salad
+- BBQ Ranch Chicken Salad – smoky, creamy, and full of flavor

-- Trader Joe's Easy Asian Chicken Salad
+- Trader Joe’s Easy Asian Chicken Salad – quick to make with simple ingredients

-- Skinny Grilled Chicken Greek Salad
+- Grilled Chicken Greek Salad – fresh and satisfying with classic Mediterranean flavors

 I made this, but doubled it for the two of us.
 It was a great dinner!
 I did crumble some fat-free feta on mine, which my WW app says is 0 pts.
 Next time I will quadruple the recipe for the sauce and chicken and reserve and store half for another day.
 It’s that good – I would eat it twice in a week.